7 Google Workspace mistakes to stop doing so you save more time

 Typically, there’s no right or wrong way to use a Google Workspace.
-And yet, mistakes can happen that could slow down your performance or fast become a security concern.
+And yet, mistakes can happen that could slow down your performance or become a security concern.

+Google update mistakes happen.
 Here are the seven mistakes Google users sometimes make and how you can avoid them moving forward.
 You’ll be happy to have them.

 What Google account is that?

 Just how many Google accounts do you have?
 If you’re like many, you probably have one for work and another for personal use.
 Throw in a school account or a gig job, and you’re up to at least three.

 When you have more than one Google account, it’s essential to ensure you’re using the correct one when using Slides, Chats, Docs, and any other Google Workspace tools.
 Otherwise, you might be saving files to the wrong location online with access to the wrong people.

 Being part of a Google Workspace means sharing documents with friends, colleagues, and the like is easy.
 And yet, be careful what you’re sharing.